zenwalk/feralfilehosting/Feral Wiki/Other software/Cygwin - Linux tools on Windows/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Other%20software/Cygwin%20-%20Linux%20tools%20on%20Windows/secondrun.png)

 And that is it.
 You have now successfully run Cygwin for the first time and are ready to start using the programs you installed.
+You can use these installed programs just how they are described in the FAQs here, except for where things like Path names and other variables are relative to you and your PC.

 ### Notes: